 The non-project INDC roles and responsibilities allow the center to be relevant, have value added to the enterprise provide, implement cost reduction methods to project and knowledge sharing are not project specific or related to overhead funding and require centralized funding.

 As part of USACE Civil Works Transformation the INDC originated in FY 13 and ER 1110-1-8168 Roles and Responsibilities of the Inland Navigation Design Center Mandatory Center of Expertise was published in July 2016.

 Civil Works Transformation- Methods of Delivery- Inland Navigation Design Center

 |Estimated Non-federal Cost

 |FY 2020 Total Capability

 Major Work Item Current Year

-FY2019: Standardization: Complete Framework, UMS Embedded Miter Gate Anchorage (Repair/Replace), Ohio River Collaboration, SOG Activities, Start Life Cycle Management Methodology.
+FY2020: Standardization: Complete Framework implementation, UMS Embedded Miter Gate Anchorage (Repair/Replace), Ohio River Collaboration, SOG Activities, Start Life Cycle Management Methodology.
 INDCoP: Lessons Learned, Technology Transfer, Webinars.
 MSC Budget Development: Integrate INDC into POM processes, Incl INDC in design teams, ECB 2017-18.
 SON Development.
 Reporting: Vertical Team, INDOC, Steering Committee, HQ Deputy Oversight Group, Annual Reporting, MVD.
 Information System Integration (BIM, ERDC, AM).
 SHM- Project needs and issues with navigation infrastructure.
 MCX CCC.
 Capital Investment Strategy report.